datagrok-ai/public/help/access/file-shares.md

 ## File Manager

 The **File Manager** is an interface that allows you to manage connections, browse and preview file content, and perform standard file and folder actions such as opening, downloading, deleting, and renaming.
-To access an object's context actions, you can right-click it or left-click and expand the **Actions** pane in the **Context Panel** on the left.
+To access an object's context actions, right-click it or left-click and expand the **Actions** pane in the **Context Panel** on the left.
 By clicking a file or folder in the **File Manager**, you can open its preview.
 Double-clicking a file opens it in Datagrok, and double-clicking a folder expands its content.

 :::note